- Free shipping in NL from €45

 I decide to go anyway.
 The trip is very easy.
 The plane is full and about 20 percent of the passengers wear a mouth mask.
 In Colombia itself, the customs personnel all wear mouth masks as well.

 We are picked up in Medellín by the tour guide of the Colombian organization for coffee farmers, the FNC.
 When we arrive we are warmly welcomed by the organizers of the competition.
-After a brief refreshment and introduction, we are told the new anti-corona rules and procedure: everyone gets their own set of personal tasting utensils, spoon and bowls with name on them that no one else uses or touches.
+After a brief refreshment and introduction, we are told the new anti-corona rules and procedure: everyone gets their own brew of personal tasting utensils, spoon and bowls with name on them that no one else uses or touches.
 This way you avoid infecting or being infected by someone else.
 The 1.5 meter rule is still totally unknown.
 It is unexplored territory.

 This corona cupping procedure is a break from how we used to do it everywhere before.
 Before, everyone would stick their spoon in the same cup and slurp on that spoon and then rinse it in the same rinse water as the other tasters.
 Unthinkable nowadays because you can very easily transmit or take contamination.
 Now everyone gets their own individual rinsing bowl, in which you rinse the spoon with each new tasting cup.
 With the cleaned spoon you then scoop a little of the next coffee into your tasting cup, slurp and taste the new coffee and spit it out into your personal spit cup.
 A clean way to taste coffee with as little contact with others as possible.